Loudspeaker placement for optimal sound quality according to the Joachim Gerhard principle

 remove, the system sounds a little more "alive", but the bass effect decreases.
 You

-can adjust your listening position to adjust this.
+can adjust your listening position to adjust this. - When fine-tuning for tonal balance, the initial

 Angle the speakers the sound quite a bit.
 Listen to the difference